Table of Contents

 Assigning Services

-To add a recurring service to the account, click on the Billing tab, followed by the Service & Packages sub-tab.
+To add a recurring service, go to the Billing tab and then click on the Services & Packages sub-tab.

 By clicking on the Add Service button, which is present in both the highlighted area and at the center of the page - as long as no services are currently added to the account - you'll be presented with the “Create Account Service” modal.
 This modal will prompt you to select a service from a list of all services created on your instance, and allocated to the company this account is attached to.

-3. The Price Override field allows you to define a custom price for the service, which will be in effect until the override is changed or removed.
+4. Using the Price Override field, you can define a custom price for the service.
+This custom price will remain in effect until it is manually updated or removed.

 Scheduling a Job